rosstimson/padrino-book/01-01-motivation.md

 ### Why Padrino With The Developer Point of View

 Nothing is enabled without explicit choice.
-You as a programmer know what database is best for your application, which Gems don't carry security issues.
-If you are honest to yourself you can only learn a framework by heart if you go and digg under the hood.
+You, as a programmer, know what database is best for your application, and which gems don't have security vulnerabilities.
+If you are honest with yourself you can only truly learn a framework if you go and tinker under the hood.
 Because Padrino is so small it is easy to go through the code to understand most of the source.
 There is no need for monkey-patching, almost everything can be changed via an API.
-Padrino is rack-friendly, so a lot of techniques that are common to Ruby can be reused.
-Having a low stack frame makes it easier for debugging.
-The best Rails convenience parts like `I18n` and `active_support` are available for you.
+Padrino is Rack friendly, so a lot of techniques that are common to Ruby can be reused.
+Having a low stack frame makes it easier to debug.
+The best Rails conveniences such as `I18n` and `active_support` are available to you.

 ### Why Padrino In A Human Way?